enricodisaro/cps-final/README.md

 To avoid this, there is a delay(1000) at one point in the code.

-There are a lot o pointers in this program.
+In order to work with single bytes at low level, there are a lot o pointers in this program.
 There are a lot of casts, too. (sorry)